Harfenlabor/harfenlabor.com/exampleSite/content/research/haydn-s-folk-harp-partners.md

 ***

-The first edition of the Harp Biennale, Haydn's Folk Harp, would not have been possible without the generous support of our funders, cooperation partners and sponsors:
+The first edition of the Harp Biennale, Haydn's Folk Harp, would not have been possible without the generous support of our funders, cooperation partners and sponsors.

 ***

 ***

-##### Funding support
+##### Funding support by:

 ***